chrislyons-dev/home/src/content/projects/mainframe-modernization.md

 ---
 title: 'Mainframe to Cloud Modernization'
-description: 'Led migration from monolithic web application and mainframe backend to cloud-native microservices architecture.
-Zero-downtime transition with improved scalability and reduced operational costs.'
+description: 'Migrated 40-year-old mainframe processing billions in transactions to cloud-native microservices.
+60% cost reduction, zero downtime over 18 months.'
 tech:
   ['Java', 'Spring Boot', 'Db2 on z/OS', 'PostgreSQL', 'React', 'Node.js', 'Kafka', 'Kubernetes']
 featured: true
 order: 2
 ---

-Orchestrated a complete platform modernization from legacy mainframe systems to cloud-native architecture while maintaining business continuity.

-Key achievements:
+The mainframe was a 40-year-old beast.
+Processing billions in transactions.
+Couldn't just flip a switch.

+Migrated it piece by piece over 18 months.
+Business kept running.

+How it worked:

-- Strangler pattern migration from Db2 on z/OS to PostgreSQL with zero data loss
+- Strangler pattern migration from Db2 on z/OS to PostgreSQL — zero data loss
 - Decomposed monolith into event-driven microservices using Kafka for async communication
-- Containerized services deployed on Kubernetes with auto-scaling and self-healing
+- Containerized services on Kubernetes with auto-scaling and self-healing
-- Reduced infrastructure costs by 60% while improving performance and developer velocity
+- 60% infrastructure cost reduction while improving performance and developer velocity